KseniaShkaruta/DiamondHands/docker/readme.md

 ## Build locally from dockerfile

-This builds the image from the dockerfile
+This builds the image from the dockerfile.
+Run this from the directory where the dockerfile is  (or change `.` to `./path/to/Dockerfile`)
 * `docker build -t name-for-your-image .`

 ## Install a published image